bytewax/imputing-missing-values/README.md

 We can represent our dataflow - called `map_eg` through this diagram, in which the data flows through three key steps:

-1. input
+1. input: includes a random integer between 0 and 10 or a numpy `nan` value for every 5th value
-2. stateful map
+2. stateful map to impute the values: we will create a custom window to impute the missing values
-3. output
+3. output: output the data and the imputed value to standard output

 ![](./mermaid.png)